cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

 ## Notes

+9/18/2022

+My wife and I are actively editing on a private site we have for our 1 year old house and I just made my first road trip since we purchased the house so there are more photos coming for PointlessWaymarks.com.
+One feature that we are both missing is reminders of past content.
+We both look at email close to daily so that makes sense as a mechanism to deliver the information.
+Only a start of a rough version is in the code and to a large extent I think this will need some usage to determine the details but some early notes after the first coding:
+ - I built an early version with imgs linking to the site - but private, perhaps basic auth thru Cloudflare, sites are an important (to me) feature so changed to embedded images.
+ - Over the years I have built simple html emails by hand - once you get over your disbelief at all the things that are not supported I have found if you keep it very simple that works, but for this project I decided to try MJML - so far it has been a nice experience and really reflecting emails quite nicely the components are quite limited which made it a bit easier to get some work done quickly.
+ - I decided as a first try to parse the actual site rather than work from the DB - this is makes alot of sense for flexibility where it runs but I would like to circle around and see if I could write a similar service for local generated site.

 6/28/2022

 Using this software now for cmiles.info, pointlesswaymarks.com and a private site.
 One change in my personal use pattern is an uptick in my interest in Video thanks in part thanks to a trail camera producing some interesting videos...
 With more scrutiny on videos: